nexm-io/.github/profile/README.md

 ## Hi There 👋

 ### Who We Are
-Founded in 2019 as the former R&D arm of Apps Cyclone, Nexum Labs is a tech pre-accelerator and R&D lab.
+Founded in 2019 as the former R&D arm of Apps Cyclone, Nexum Labs is a research-driven lab and technology pre-accelerator.
 Our mission is to conduct research, develop solutions, and build startup teams where everyone can thrive.

 ### Our Mission
 To conduct cutting-edge research, develop transformative solutions, and build a team where everyone can thrive.